Water wave scattering by a surface-mounted rectangular anisotropic elastic plate

+Use of these functions instead of the corresponding modes of a clamped-clamped beam yields the modes of the free-edge plate, because free edges are the natural boundary conditions.

-where the asterix denotes the conjugate transpose.
-We take $N_{\mathrm{beam}}=20$ throughout this paper.
-We have validated our method for computing the vibration modes using results provided by \citet{LEISSA1973257} in the case where the plate is isotropic, and results provided in \citet{10.1115/1.4053090} in the case where the plate is anisotropic, with excellent agreement---see the first and third rows of Figure \ref{fig:mode_shapes}.
+\ctwo{Finally, in the case that the edges of the plate are simply supported, we construct the functions used in the Rayleigh--Ritz method from the modes of vibration of a simply supported-simply supported Euler--Bernoulli beam of unit length, which, when normalised, satisfy } We take $N_x/a=N_y/b = 20$ throughout this paper.
+We have validated our method for computing the dry modes using results provided by \citet[][Table C1]{LEISSA1973257} in the case where the plate is isotropic, and results provided in \citet{10.1115/1.4053090} in the case where the plate is anisotropic, with excellent agreement---see the first and third columns of Figure \ref{fig:mode_shapes}.